spar5an/Msci-GW/README.md

 # Msci-GW
-Code/notes base for Msci project on gravitational waves and machine learning at Imperial College London
+Code/notes base for Msci project on gravitational waves and machine learning at Imperial College London.
+This is designed to run inside the pycbc-el8 docker.

 At this point in time, just messing around with feature extraction from time series data.